Manufacture ┃ Supply ┃ Install

 Pre-engineering components in a factory environment enable a higher degree of quality control.
 Each item is subject to testing, prototyping and checking for uniform quality.
 Solutions fabricated on-site are much more variable in quality, largely determined by the individuals involved in carrying out the work.
 Without the shelter of a factory, exposure to the British climate often presents working conditions that adversely affect quality.

-Manufacturing in a factory allows far better management of the waste stream.
+Manufacturing in a factory allows far better waste stream management.
 Standardised finished components mean minimal or zero off-cuts and waste materials.
 Any waste or off-cuts that occur in a factory can be more easily collected and reused or recycled.
 Managing waste at factory stages reduces the financial and carbon costs of waste disposal on site.

-Achieving a more sustainable building requires the reduction of carbon emitted during the whole life-cycle of buildings, including that emitted during the processes of material extraction, manufacturing, delivery to site, construction process, maintenance and refurbishment, waste processing, demolition and recycling.
+Achieving a more sustainable building requires reducing carbon emissions during its whole life cycle, including those emitted during material extraction, manufacturing, delivery to the site, construction, maintenance and refurbishment, waste processing, demolition, and recycling.

 Modular systems perform well across all these areas.
 Dry works consume less energy and involve far less noise and atmospheric pollution than hot works.
 Modular construction involves less on-site activity, reducing the environmental impact on the locality and reducing the carbon footprint from lighter site traffic.

-The importance of energy savings has further increased amid a global energy crisis.
+Energy savings have become even more important amid a global energy crisis.
 Opting for modular solutions reduces energy costs throughout the supply chain.